lekhazadapa/MySQL/README.md

-Here you will find all my journey towards MySQL as a begginer to advance.
-The topics I will cover are from level beginner to advanced level as the days increase.
-You can follow the days as "Day 01", "Day 02" and so on at commit message.
+Here you will find my journey towards MySQL, from a beginner to an advanced user, and my projects.
+The topics I will cover range from beginner to advanced level as the days increase.
+You can follow the days as "Day 01", "Day 02", and so on in the commit message.